About us

 Depending on the members in the group, we can branch out into related topics and/or media forms.

 The event will be free of charge and are not affiliated with any organization.
 The place can vary, but will likely be at some café of choice.
-In order to have good discussion while giving everyone the time and space to talk, I see 3-5 people as the ideal group size for a conversation.
+In order to have good discussion while giving everyone the time and space to talk, we prefer the discussion groups to be a maximum of 10 people.
 If an event has more attendees, we'll split into smaller sub-groups.

 That said, we are here to have fun and any guideline can be changed if we want it to!